GeethaBhargavii/Infosys_SpringBoard_MileStone_1/README.md

 - Alerts: Notifications sent via email or Slack for timely decision-making.
 - ERP Integration: Synchronize insights with ERP systems like SAP to automate stock adjustments and reordering processes.

-Conclusion

-This AI-driven supply chain management system combines real-time data integration, predictive analytics, and advanced LLM capabilities to enhance operational efficiency and decision-making.
-By proactively identifying disruptions and optimizing inventory, businesses can achieve resilience and adaptability in a dynamic global market.

-Key Takeaways:
-- LLMs provide robust tools for predictive analytics and optimization.
-- Real-time alerts and ERP integration ensure actionable insights and automated workflows.